alfredoLopezpintos/Friendly-Travel-Frontend/README.md

 ## Installing and running the project :zap:
 * Clone the repository in the directory of your preference using `git clone https://github.com/alfredoLopezpintos/aplicacion-react.git`
-* Type `cd aplicacion-react` to change your current directory to the repository folder.
+* Type `cd Friendly-Travel-Frontend` to change your current directory to the repository folder.
 * Open this repository with Visual Studio Code.
 * Type `npm install` to install all of the project dependencies.
 Only if there is errors you may need to run `npm audit fix` too.
 * Start the project locally running: `npm start`